-Web info on 'designer vagina' procedures poor and often inaccurateNovember 19th, 2012 in Obstetrics & gynaecology /
+Web info on 'designer vagina' procedures poor and often inaccurateNovember 19, 2012 in Medicine & Health / Obstetrics & gynaecology

 (Medical Xpress)—The quality of internet information available for women opting for "designer vagina" procedures is "poor," and in some cases, inaccurate, reveals a small study led by academics at the UCL Institute of Women's Health.